six2dez/reconftw/README.md

 - As reconFTW actively hits the target with a lot of web traffic, hence there was a need to move to Axiom distributing the work load among various instances leading to reduction of execution time.
 - During the configuration of axiom you need to select `reconftw` as provisoner.
 - You can create your own axiom's fleet before running reconFTW or let reconFTW to create and destroy it automatically just modifying reconftw.cfg file.

-# BBRF Support :computer:

-- To add reconFTW results to your [BBRF instance](https://github.com/honoki/bbrf-server) just add IP and credentials to reconftw.cfg file section dedicated to bbrf.

-- During the execution of the scans the results will be added dynamically when each step ends.
-- Even you can set up locally your BBRF instance to be able to visualize your results in a fancy web UI.

 # Sample video